28 Jan The Differences Between a Pro Designer and a Rookie

 Graphic designers are the people who create print and digital outputs in the most unique and descriptive ways.
 They design posters, produce printed books, magazines, leaflets, and much more through visual representation.
 They do this by using either computer software or by hand.
-They create not only the design but also the concepts which gives an additional flavor to the output.
+They create not only the design but also the concepts which gives an additional flavour to the output.

-Pros do the job, rookies think it
+Pros do the job, rookies think it.

 Great graphic designers know exactly how to do the math when it comes to brainstorming ideas to come up with impressive and connecting outputs.
 Before engaging, they construct flow charts and outlines within the time frame.

 Let us say a businessman needs a print design to establish and promote his product.
-The first thing that a great graphic designer will do is familiarize themselves with the product.
-Graphic designers conceptualize what happens behind the finished product.
+The first thing that a great graphic designer will do is familiarise themselves with the product.
+Graphic designers conceptualise what happens behind the finished product.
 After that they will start to shape their concepts.
 They not only do this through print design but digital too, so that two objectives are accomplished within the same timeline.

 On the other hand, rookies do simpler and safer things in a faster manner.
 They work swiftly but the substance is not enough, and their outputs keep running out.
 At times rookies only build an outline but are not sure on how to accomplish the work at hand.
 There is no specific target, and it takes a viewer off the topic.

-Pros innovate to upgrade, rookies deliver the back-up
+Pros innovate to upgrade, rookies deliver the back-up.

 Efficient and effective work is always the goal of pro designers.
 They continue to look for better ideas to make sure they exceed the expectations of the client.
 Even for a short period, pros do not compromise the quality of their work, ensuring they do their best to understand the requirements of the business.